CHOSTeam/CHicago/README.md

 </p>

-## What is CHicago?
+## What architectures CHicago supports?

-CHicago is a operating that i have been developing since 2018 (ok, the original prototypes dates back to 2013, but anyway, this development of this version started in 2018), it's made to look modern and fast (even if for now it doesn't have a GUI), for now, it only supports x86 (also can boot in x86-64 UEFI), but in the future it will boot in ARM as well.
+Currently, CHicago supports x86-32 and x86-64, both via UEFI boot, but in the future CHicago will support ARM (and possibly other architectures) as well.

 ## Building the ISO